dune73/test-4/tutorial-5/README.md

 ```

 Traditionally, _awk_ is used for quick calculations in Linux.
 In addition to the above linked _alias_ file, which also includes the _sucspercent_, the _awk_ script _percent.awk_ is also available.
 It is ideally placed in the _bin_ directory of your home directory.
 The _sucspercent_ alias above then assumes this setup.
-The _awk_ script is available [here](https://raw.githubusercontent.com/Apache-Labor/labor/master/bin/percent.awk).
+The _awk_ script is available via this link: [percent.awk](https://raw.githubusercontent.com/Apache-Labor/labor/master/bin/percent.awk).
 Please make sure it is executable or you will get a permission denied.

 ```bash
 $> cat tutorial-5-example-access.log | alsslprotocol | sucspercent